fmadore/IWAC-RAG/Chatbot/backend/Readme.md

 2.  **Metadata Transfer:** The metadata (including article IDs) of these top-matching chunks is passed to the `ModelManager`.
 3.  **Full Article Selection:** The `ModelManager` identifies the unique articles these chunks belong to and selects the top-ranked ones.
 4.  **Context Building (Full Article):** The `ModelManager` retrieves the *complete text* of the selected articles from its in-memory store.
-5.  **Token-Aware Concatenation:** It carefully combines the full text of these articles, adding one article at a time until the context nears the token limit of the chosen LLM.
+5.  **Token-Aware Concatenation:** It carefully combines the full text of these articles, adding one article at a time until the context nears the token limit of the chosen LLM (reserving space for the prompt structure and expected output).
 6.  **LLM Prompting:** The final prompt, containing the user query and the concatenated *full article texts* as context, is sent to the LLM for answer generation.
+7.  **Response Generation:** The LLM generates the answer based *only* on the provided context.
+The backend returns the answer, source snippets (from the initial chunks), query time, and the number of tokens used in the final prompt sent to the LLM.

 *Note:* For models with large context windows, the system retrieves more initial chunks (step 1) to provide a wider selection of potentially relevant articles for step 3.
+*Limitation:* Filtering by `locations` and `subjects` in the initial retrieval (step 1) is currently limited because these fields are stored as JSON strings in the metadata.
+The filtering logic in `api.py` currently bypasses these fields in the database query.

 **Request:**
 ```json